gt-crnch-rg/read-the-docs/docs/general/getting_started.rst

 Getting Started with Rogues Gallery
 ============

-*Last updated: October 30, 2020*

 How do I request an account on the Rogues Gallery?
 --------------------------------------------------

-Users external to Georgia Tech should request a new account using our form on the CRNCH page `here <http://crnch.gatech.edu/request-rogues-access>`__.
-GT users can just email us at *crnch-rg-admin@lists.gatech.edu*.
-We will need your GT (Passport) username to add login access.
+Users should request a new account using our form on the CRNCH page `here <http://crnch.gatech.edu/request-rogues-access>`__.
+Note that it may take 2-3 business days for your account to be added after you are approved.

+For both internal and external users, we ask for "an RG contact".
+If you've talked to one of the key personnel for the RG testbed you can put this person down, or you can put down your research advisor if you are external to GT but working at a university.

+For GT internal users, we will need your GT (Passport) username to add login access for you.

 How do I ssh to the RG machines?
 --------------------------------

 To access Rogues Gallery machines from off campus you need to either use the GT VPN or the login node, ``rg-login.crnch.gatech.edu``.
 From this node you can SSH to other nodes.

 **Some of the Rogues Gallery machines include:**